gstanden/orabuntu-lxc/README.md

 Step 4

-Edit the **/anylinux/CONFIG** file to select either LXC or LXDFor example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
+Edit the **/anylinux/CONFIG** file to select either LXC or LXD.
+For example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
 ```
 LXD=Y
 LXDCluster=Y